-It may seem that dolphins and other oceanic diving species go straight from being born to exploring the depths of the ocean with relative ease – after all, how else would they avoid predators and catch those small, elusive fish?
+It may seem that dolphins (even late bloomer dolphins) and other oceanic diving species go straight from being born to exploring the depths of the ocean with relative ease – after all, how else would they avoid predators and catch those small, elusive fish?
 But just because they’re born in water doesn’t mean their built-in SCUBA system is fully developed from birth.

 The muscles of fully developed diving species – such as dolphins, whales, birds, and seals – contain more myoglobin than the muscles of land-based animals.
 Myoglobin is a protein that carries oxygen in the bloodstream, which is obviously an extremely important physiological function for animals that go without surfacing for minutes or hours at a time.
 Their muscles are also better equipped at neutralizing the lactic acid produced when these diving species switch to anaerobic respiration after they run out of oxygen toward the end of a long dive.